dhurlburtusa/shortcuts/vite/vite-notes.md

 - vue
 - vue-ts

+## Project Root

+In a Vite project, `index.html` is front-and-central instead of being tucked away inside `public`.
+This is intentional: during development Vite is a server, and `index.html` is the entry point to your application.

+Vite treats `index.html` as source code and part of the module graph.
+It resolves `<script type="module" src="...">` that references your JavaScript source code.
+Even inline `<script type="module">` and CSS referenced via `<link href>` also enjoy Vite-specific features.
+In addition, URLs inside `index.html` are automatically rebased so there's no need for special `%PUBLIC_URL%` placeholders.

+Similar to static http servers, Vite has the concept of a "root directory" which your files are served from.
+You will see it referenced as `<root>` throughout the rest of the docs.
+Absolute URLs in your source code will be resolved using the project root as base, so you can write code as if you are working with a normal static file server (except way more powerful!).
+Vite is also capable of handling dependencies that resolve to out-of-root file system locations, which makes it usable even in a monorepo-based setup.

+Vite also supports multi-page apps with multiple .html entry points.

 ## Features

 At the very basic level, developing using Vite is not that different from using a static file server.
 However, Vite provides many enhancements over native ESM imports to support various features that are typically seen in bundler-based setups.